St Helen’s ArchivePreserving the past for the future

 Info

 Construction is of walnut wood for its strength and ability to be heat moulded.
-The image, consisting of two near identical images, was slotted into the metal frame and viewed through the twin lenses, giving the user an impression of a "3-D" image.
-A special stereoscopic camera with two separate lenses mounted side by side, was required to produce the twin view.
-The slight difference in aspect between the two views tricks the eye into imagining a three dimensional view.
-The wooden divide between the lenses prevents one eye seeing the image that the other does.
+The image, consisting of two nearly identical images, was slotted into the metal frame and viewed through the twin lenses, giving the user an impression of a "3-D" image.
+A special stereoscopic camera with two separate lenses mounted side by side was required to produce the twin view.
+The slight difference in aspects between the two views tricks the eye into imagining a three-dimensional view.
+The wooden divide between the lenses prevents one eye from seeing the image that the other does.
 Using this stereoscope, the images of the rugby match at St Helen's in PH260 can be realised as the photographer intended - the viewer appearing to sit in the crowded grandstand.

 References